jeremyosborne/dnpk/README.md

 ## TODO

-- [ ] Remove `game-objects.terrain.strength-modifier` since code has been successfully relocated.
 - [ ] Battle results conclusion methods (kill, promote winners, etc).
 - [ ] Add base costs + upkeep (1/2 cost per turn) for armies.
 - [ ] Clean up `game-objects` so that they are the basic object data types and individual object helpers and nothing more.